ngaertner/phd2calibrate/README.md

 The default timeout limit of PHD2 Calibrate is set to 300seconds - if the calibration does not finish within this timeframe the calibration is stopped.
 You can control the timeout limit via the command line flag "-t".

 Example: "phd2calibrate -t=600" increases the timeout to 600 seconds

+Prerequesites:
+- PHD2 Guiding must be running
+- Camera and mount must be connected
+- PHD2 Server must be running (check option "Tools" menu of PHD2 Guiding)